On A Personal Note: The Kristofferson Inspiration

 And I discovered that's what writing is all about.
 Touching people.

 Since that long ago time, I've written a lot, most of which, as they say, will never see the light of day.
 But there have been some things.
 I write songs with a very talented musician, singer and writer I met a million years ago (well, maybe not a million, but quite a while back) named Terry Pospisil.
-I'm the word guy, he's the music (and word) guy and he's recorded a handful of things we've done.
+I'm the word guy, he's the music guy and he's recorded a number of things we've done.

 I wrote a one man play 'Confessions Of An Ordinary Man' that I've performed about a hundred times around the region.
 I've written short form and long form and many times, no form at all.